mertyildiran/Plexus/README.md

 Functionality of a neuron is relative to its type.

 **subscriptions** is neuron's indirect data feed.
 Each non-sensory neuron subscribes to some other neurons of any type.
-For sensory neurons subscriptions are completely meaningless and empty by default because it gets its data feed from outside world by assignments of the network.
-It is literally the Plexus Network equivalent of **Dendrites** in biological neurons. *subscriptions* is a dictionary that holds **Neuron(reference)** as key and **Weight** as value.
+For sensory neurons, subscriptions are completely meaningless and empty by default because it gets its data feed from outside world by assignments of the network.
+Subscriptions are literally the Plexus Network equivalent of **Dendrites** in biological neurons. *subscriptions* is a dictionary that holds **Neuron(reference)** as key and **Weight** as value.

 **publications** holds literally the mirror data of *subscriptions* in the target neurons.
 In other words; any subscription creates also a publication reference in the target neuron.
 Similarly, *publications* is the Plexus Network equivalent of **Axons** in biological neurons.